 As humans, we received nothing from Adam but the sentence of death.
-Christ, however, stepped in and passed over the ground where Adam fell, enduring every test in humanity's behalf.
+Christ, however, stepped in and passed over the ground where Adam fell, enduring every test in behalf of humans.
 He redeemed Adam's disgraceful failure and fall, and, thus, as our Substitute, He placed us on vantage ground with God.
 Hence, Jesus is the "Second Adam."

-"The second Adam was a free moral agent, held responsible for his conduct.
+"The second Adam was a free moral agent, held responsible for His conduct.
 Surrounded by intensely subtle and misleading influences, He was much less favorably situated than was the first Adam to lead a sinless life.
 Yet in the midst of sinners He resisted every temptation to sin, and maintained His innocency.
 He was ever sinless."-Ellen G. White Comments, The SDA Bible Commentary, vol. 6, p.
 1074.

-How are e Adam's and Christ's acts contrasted in Romans 5:15-19?
+How are Adam's and Christ's acts contrasted in Romans 5:15-19?

-Look at the opposing ideas here: death, life; disobedience, obedience; condemnation, justification; sin, righteousness.
+Look at the opposing ideas here: death, life; disobedience, obedience; condemnation, justification; and sin, righteousness.
 Jesus came and undid all that Adam had done!

-It is fascinating, too, that the word gift occurs five times in verses 15 through 17.
+It is fascinating, too, that the word gift occurs five times in Romans 5:15-17.
 Five times!
 The point is simple: Paul is emphasizing that justification is not earned; it comes as a gift.
 It is something that we don't merit, that we don't deserve.
-Like all gifts, we have to reach out and accept them, and in this case, with this gift, we claim it by faith.
+Like all gifts, we have to reach out and accept it, and in this case, we claim this gift by faith.

-What was the best gift you ever were given?
+What was the best gift you ever received?
 What made it so good, so special?
-How did the fact that it was a gift, as opposed to something you earned, make you that much more appreciative of it?
-Yet, how could that gift even begin to compare with what we have in Jesus?
+How did the fact that it was a gift, as opposed to something you had earned, make you that much more appreciative of it?
+Yet, how could that gift even begin to compare with that which we have in Jesus?